-I haven’t posted recently on Project #6.
-The work there is done…well, for this year anyway, and I’d like to show you one of the last steps to completing this project.
+The work on Project #6 is almost done, and I’d like to show you one of the last steps to completing this project.

 The pool plaster crew arrived early in the morning with clouds overhead.
 The decision was made to “go for it”.
 Rain delays already disrupted this project too many times.

 The new plaster is troweled over several times as it is drying.
-This process is critical and rain would wreak havoc with unacceptable results.
+This process is critical and rain would wreak havoc.

 Fortunately the rain eventually stopped and the tarp could be removed.